Carthaginian Warrior 264–146 BC

 • Product Form: Paperback

 Dr Nic Fields started his career as a biochemist before joining the Royal Marines.
-Having left the military, he went back to university and completed a BA and PhD in ancient history at the University of Newcastle.
+After the military, he completed a BA and PhD in ancient history at the University of Newcastle.
 He was assistant director at the British School at Athens, Greece, and then a lecturer in ancient history at the University of Edinburgh.
-Nic is now a freelance author and researcher based in south-west France.
+Nic is now a freelance author and researcher.

-Steve Noon was born in Kent, UK, and attended art college in Cornwall.
-He has had a life-long passion for illustration, and since 1985 has worked as a professional artist.
+Steve Noon attended art college in Cornwall and since 1985 has worked as a professional artist.
 Steve has provided award-winning illustrations for the publishers Dorling Kindersley, where his interest in historical illustration began.